 What’s left of the evergreen Eden of North Evia after the wildfires of 2021?
-An island of simple and pure pleasures that is our second home, we share the attractions that remain to be enjoyed.
+An island of simple and pure pleasures that is our second home, we share what attractions remain to be enjoyed.

 The 2021 inferno that engulfed North Evia was the biggest Greece has ever seen.
 Once a lush mountainscape of pine, oak, fir, and olive trees, 51,000 hectares of primary forest went up in flames in eight days.
 Along with the livelihoods of resin collectors, bee keepers, olive oil producers, and other agribusinesses.